arithescientist/pneumonia_diagnosis/readme.md

   <img src='images/loss_pne.PNG' width='90%'/>

-The AUC score is 0.95 and this is the average probability that the model can diagnose each X-ray image correctly.
+The AUC score is 0.90 and this is the average probability that the model can diagnose each X-ray image correctly.

   <img src='images/roc_pne.PNG' width='50%'/>

 ### Recommendation
-* Reshape the x-ray sizes to 64 x 64 to reduce the amount of computational time and power consumed when using the VGG19 model.

-* Use a maxpooling layer before flatten the model and using a dense layer of 512 and also a learning rate of 0.000800000037997961 in order to get a better performing model when using the VGG19 model.
+* Use the vgg-19 model since it shows its 5% better at correctly diagnosing a pneumonia than the seqiential model.

-* Add a dropout layer before the final dense layer to dropout half of the output from the prior dense layer using 512 nodes in order to reduce overfitting when using the VGG19 model.
+* Add a dropout layer before the final dense layer in order to reduce overfitting when using the VGG19 model.

 # Future Work
    * Other Lung Diseases: Create a classifier to differentiate pneumonia x-rays from other lung infections like COVID-19,  Tuberculosis, etc.